-SS357 Globalization Grade Level: 11, 12
+SS357 Globalization Grade Level: 11, 12 Length/Credit: 1 semester - 1⁄2 credit

 This course examines contemporary social, political, economic, and environmental issues in the 21st century world, with particular emphasis on the impact of globalization.

-Specific issues to be covered include: collective security, terrorism, human rights, immigration, international trade, health crises and sustainability.
+Specific issues to be covered include: terrorism, collective security, human rights, immigration, international trade, health crises and sustainability.
 Students will examine problems and solutions from multiple perspectives, and learn how individuals and groups have the capacity to impact global issues.
 This course includes opportunities for students to participate in service learning and prepare research for senior capstone.

-SS356 Law and Public Policy Grade Level: 10, 11, 12
+SS356 Law and Public Policy Grade Level: 10, 11, 12 Length/Credit: 1 year - 1.0 credit